 One summer afternoon while walking home, John noticed a boy from his housing complex riding his bike.
 All of a sudden the boy crashed into a car and flipped in the air and landed harshly with his head hitting the windshield.
-In panic John went rushing over to find him bleeding and scared he was possibly dead.
+In panic, John went rushing over to find him bleeding.
+He was scared that he might have been dead.
 John explained that thankfully the boy wasn't unconscious but that he was pretty hurt.
-From that point John helped the injured boy to walk his bike back home.
-While walking with the bike a police officer stopped the two and began questioning.
+John helped the injured boy to walk his bike towards home.
+While they were walking with the bike, a police officer stopped the two and began questioning them.
 John tensed up while recounting 'He asked us ...
 Where are you going?
 Where did you get the bike?
-Then he started to ask all kinds of other questions about what we were doing and where we lived?'
+Then he started to ask all kinds of other questions about what we were doing and where we lived'.
 After a long pause John finally stated, 'I couldn't believe it!'
-I asked John 'Do you think he thought you had stolen the bike?'
-John nodded to me and eventually when he found his voice again said, 'The boy was so hurt and needed to be looked after ... and he made us stop and wouldn't let us go!'
+I asked John, 'Do you think he thought you had stolen the bike?'
+John nodded to me and eventually when he found his voice again said, 'The boy was so hurt and needed to be looked after, and he made us stop and wouldn't let us go!'

-A: You were pretty worried about the boy?
+Angel: You were pretty worried about the boy?